 Our standard purchase order terms and conditions require that suppliers comply with our Supplier Code of Conduct, including an expectation that our suppliers conduct all business in a manner that respects human rights.

 We encourage our employees, suppliers and other stakeholders to report any human rights concerns or grievances to Caterpillar through the following avenues:

 Caterpillar’s Code of Conduct helps Caterpillar employees every day by providing guidance on the behaviors that support Our Values in Action – Integrity, Excellence, Teamwork, Commitment and Sustainability.
 Consistent with those Values, we treat others with respect and we do not tolerate intimidation, discrimination or harassment.
 We are committed to complying with applicable laws, regulations and reporting requirements everywhere we do business.
 Slavery and Human Trafficking are inconsistent with our Values and will not be tolerated at Caterpillar, or anywhere in our supply chain.

 All Caterpillar employees are required to complete Code of Conduct training on an annual basis.
 This training includes a certification by each employee that they are not aware of any activities (including human rights issues) that violate the Code.

 In addition to annual Code of Conduct training, we also provide more detailed training on human rights when needed.
-In 2017, Caterpillar provided human rights training to those employees in job roles where human rights risks were deemed to be highest.
+In 2017, Caterpillar began providing human rights training to those employees in job roles where human rights risks were deemed to be highest.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for the financial year ending 31st December 2017 for Caterpillar Financial Services (UK) Limited.
+This statement constitutes the slavery and human trafficking statement for the financial year ending 31 December 2018 and was approved by the board of Caterpillar Financial Services (UK) Limited on 28th June 2019.